ICTU/quality-time/README.md

 `git clone git@github.com:ICTU/quality-time.git`

-Create a virtual environment:

-`python3 -m venv .venv`

-Install the dependencies:
+Build the containers:

-`pip install -r requirements.txt -r requirements-dev.txt`

-Start development mode:

-`python setup.py develop`

-Optionally, to create a Docker image for the backend:

-`docker build -t ictu/quality-time .`

-The frontend needs Node and npm.
+`docker-compose build`

 ## Usage

-To start the back end run:

-`quality-time-facade`

-Or, start the back end Docker container:

-`docker run -p 8080:8080 -ti ictu/quality-time`

-To start the application server, run:

-`cd quality-time-app || npm start`
+Start the containers:

+`docker-compose up`

+The frontend is served at [http://localhost:5000](http://localhost:5000).

 ## Test

-To run the unit tests and measure unit test coverage:
+To run the unit tests and measure unit test coverage cd into the components, e.g. `cd compontents/server` and:

 `ci/unittest.sh`